arangodb/docs-hugo/site/content/3.12/develop/drivers/java/_index.md

 ## Supported versions

 Version 7 is the latest supported and actively developed release.

+{{< warning >}}
-Version 6 is still supported and maintained, but not actively developed anymore.
+Version 6 reached EOL and is not actively developed anymore.
 Upgrading to version 7 is recommended.
+{{< /warning >}}

 The API changes between version 6 and 7 are documented in [Changes in version 7](reference-version-7/changes-in-version-7.md).

-Both versions are compatible with all supported stable versions of ArangoDB server, see [Product Support End-of-life Announcements](https://www.arangodb.com/eol-notice).
+The driver is compatible with all supported stable versions of ArangoDB server, see [Product Support End-of-life Announcements](https://www.arangodb.com/eol-notice).

-They are compatible with JDK 8 and higher versions.
+The driver is compatible with JDK 8 and higher versions.

 ## Maven